miguelvieirart/adivinhator/README.md

 # adivinhator
-Simple Algorithm for guessing user inputs and learning more about the properties of the items so it can improve itself.
+Simple PHP Algorithm/game for guessing user inputs and learning more about the properties of the items so it can improve itself, made for a code challenge.

+## Requirements:
+  - Any PHP web server
+  - Composer

+## Use:

+Simply download and add to an empty folder in your PHP web server and run `php composer.phar update` to install the dependencies (SleekDB), and then visit it via web browser.
+You can tweak it by changing the default items and properties.